chpolyzo/Statstics/README.md

 # <a name="statistics"/> Statistics: </br>

-Statistics plays a main role in the field of research.
+⋅⋅⋅Statistics plays a main role in the field of research.
 It helps us in the collection, analysis and presentation of data.
 The two main branches of statistics: descriptive and inferential statistics.

 Statistics is concerned with developing and studying different methods for collecting, analyzing and presenting the empirical data.